Historical Places in Rajasthan

 What is a Haveli?

 Fittingly, our home for the night was the Hotel Shekhawati ($15 per night – approximately £12).
 This was an ancient haveli covered in faded painted murals which now offers basic but clean and welcoming accommodation.
-Click here to book hotels.
+Click here to book cheap hotels in India.

 Day 2 - Bikaner